tdmuftuoglu/Day-Ahead-Precipitation-Forecasting-QPF-Alert/README.md

 If you use this repository in your research, please cite:
 Bu repoyu araştırmalarınızda kullanırsanız, lütfen atıfta bulunun:

-Muftuoglu, T. D. (2025). *Day-Ahead Precipitation Forecasting (QPF + Alerts) for Köyceğiz: CatBoost QPF and LightGBM Alerts*.
+Muftuoglu, T. D. (2025). *High-Accuracy Day-Ahead Precipitation Forecasting with an Interpretable CatBoost Regressor and a LightGBM-Based Extreme-Event Alerting Pipeline *.
 GitHub. https://github.com/tdmuftuoglu/Day-Ahead-Precipitation-Forecasting-QPF-Alert

 ---